-Do you turn over and over in your mind bygone incidents that went wrong?
-When alone, do you introspect, ruminate and constantly fight the voices in your head?
+Do you keep pondering about past mistakes?
+Are you prone to rumination?
+Do you feel constantly anxious and get triggered easily?
 Let me tell you that you’re not alone.
-Introverts are prone to anxiety, and it’s aggravated by the extrovert-favoring culture we live in.
+Introverts are susceptible to anxiety, and it’s aggravated by the extrovert-favoring culture we live in.
 For an anxious introvert, life is a constant struggle to fit into an extroverted world.

-As a “quiet one” with anxiety, the more I’ve tried to ignore and suppress my anxiety, the more anxious I’ve become!
+As an anxious introvert, the more I’ve tried to ignore and suppress my anxiety, the more anxious I’ve become!
 In fact, I recently discovered that I have something known as high-functioning anxiety.

 High-functioning anxiety is common among introverts.
 Contrary to the usual anxiety, which manifests as panic attacks, nervousness and sweaty palms, this type of anxiety is secretive and disguised by a stoic demeanor coupled with a high-achieving mindset.